 Creating Safe Public Spaces

 Women and girls experience and fear various types of sexual violence in public spaces, from unwanted sexual remarks and touching to rape and femicide.
-It happens on streets, in and around public transportation, schools and workplaces, in public sanitation facilities, water and food distribution sites and parks.
+It happens on streets, in and around public transportation, schools and workplaces, public sanitation facilities, water and food distribution sites and parks.

 This reality reduces women’s and girls’ freedom of movement.
-It reduces their ability to participate in school, work and public life.
+It reduces their ability to participate in school, work, and public life.
 It limits their access to essential services and their enjoyment of cultural and recreational activities.
 It also negatively impacts their health and well-being.

-Although violence in the private domain is now widely recognized as a human rights violation, violence against women and girls in public spaces, especially sexual harassment, remains a largely neglected issue, with few laws or policies in place to prevent and address it.
+Although violence in the private domain is now widely recognised as a human rights violation, violence against women and girls in public spaces, especially sexual harassment, remains a largely neglected issue, with few laws or policies in place to prevent and address it.

-In 2016, the UN Women Asia-Pacific Regional Office, with support from the Korean Women’s Development Institute, produced the Born To Be Free report.
-This report was created to map existing interventions that have been implemented in the Asia-Pacific region and provide recommendations for future work in the region to ensure the safety of women and girls in public spaces.
-The Born To Be Free report includes 55 evaluated interventions, a survey of over 118 stakeholders working on the issue of women and girl’s safety and mobility in public spaces globally, and over 50 in-depth interviews and field visits to Jakarta, Hanoi, Ho Chi Minh City and Seoul.
+The UN Women Asia-Pacific Regional Office, with support from the Korean Women’s Development Institute, produced the Born to Be Free report.
+This report was created to map existing interventions implemented in the Asia-Pacific region and provide recommendations for future work to ensure women’s and girls’ safety in public spaces.
+The Born to Be Free report includes 55 evaluated interventions, a survey of over 118 stakeholders working on the issue of women and girls’ safety and mobility in public spaces globally, and over 50 in-depth interviews and field visits to Jakarta, Hanoi, Ho Chi Minh City and Seoul.

-In Papua New Guinea, the Port Moresby Safe City Programme elps people understand how to prevent violence against women and girls and act on any threats.
+In Papua New Guinea, the Port Moresby Safe City Programme helps people understand how to prevent violence against women and girls and act on any threats.
 Taking the bus, selling goods in the market, walking on the street – these and other typical urban activities can lead to sexual harassment and other forms of gender-based violence.
 After receiving training from UN Women, female market vendors in Port Moresby did an audit of markets and bus stations on women’s safety.
-Their findings prompted the authorities to make those places safer by improving shelter, sanitation, lighting and crowd management.
-UN Women trainings helped about 400 bus and taxi operators learn how to look out for and prevent sexual harassment.
+Their findings prompted the authorities to make those places safer by improving shelter, sanitation, lighting, and crowd management.
+UN Women trainings helped 400 bus and taxi operators learn how to look out for and prevent sexual harassment.
 A campaign calling on men and boys to halt violence against women and girls in public spaces reached 50,000 people through radio and TV talk shows, social media, activities in public places, and special sessions in schools and churches.
 This brought new voices into the conversation about women’s safety.

-In Quezon City, the largest municipality in Metro Manila, in the Philippines, the Safe City Programme supported grassroots women, girls, researchers, and other partners to collect data on sexual harassment and advocate for measures to enhance the rule of law.
-As a result, groundbreaking local legislation was passed in 2015 establishing penalties for sexual harassment in public spaces.
+In Quezon City, the largest municipality in Metro Manila in the Philippines, the Safe City Programme supported grassroots women, girls, researchers, and other partners to collect data on sexual harassment and advocate for measures to enhance the rule of law.
+As a result, ground-breaking local legislation was passed in 2015, establishing penalties for sexual harassment in public spaces.